AaditAntony/interview-task-based-project/README.md

 i have reffered chatgpt for the integration error for the creation of proguard-rules.pro and add dependency in the build.gradle.kts etc...

+Card Number: 4111 1111 1111 1111
+Expiry: Any future date (like 12/26)
+CVV: 123
+Name: Acdg

+this is the card name i have used